Pirates abduct 5 in Rivers – The Sun Nigeria

-The victims were in a passenger boat with 18 persons onboard, and were reportedly attacked by fully armed gunmen, who took them (five) to unknown whereabouts.
+The victims were in a passenger boat with 18 persons onboard, and were reportedly attacked by fully armed gunmen, who took them (five) to an unknown destination.

-A top official of the Maritime Workers Union of Nigeria (MWUN) confirmed the incident to journalists.
+A top official of the Maritime Workers Union of Nigeria (MWUN) confirmed the incident to journalists, yesterday.

 Chairman of MWUN, Bonny Unit, Henry Jumbo, who reacted to the incident, said he received a distress call concerning the attack on the passenger boat.